About Foster Care

 Meeting the Student’s Needs

-• Students in foster care are presented with unique challenges including: separation from family, instability, incomplete or missing records, missed class time, special needs that have not been met, behavioral challenges, and safety concerns.
-It is important that the student feels welcomed and supported at the campus.
+Students in foster care are presented with unique challenges including separation from family, instability, incomplete or missing records, missed class time, special needs that have not been met, behavioral challenges, and safety concerns.
+It is important that the student feels welcomed and supported on the campus.

-• Maintain confidentiality as it is important the student not be labeled as a foster care child and that any related matters be discussed in private.
+Maintain confidentiality as it is important the student is not labeled as a foster care child and that any related matters be discussed in private.
 Federal and state laws and policies require that a student’s status of being in DFPS conservatorship be kept confidential, except on a need-to-know basis.

-• Inform the student of safe places to go if the student needs emotional support such as, the counselor’s office, Principal’s office, Assistant Principal’s office, or Communities in Schools’ office.
+Inform the student of safe places to go if the student needs emotional support such as, the counselor’s office, Principal’s office, Assistant Principal’s office, or another campus location as deemed appropriate by the campus leadership.